 If you decide to buy a King Shepherd puppy, it’s incredibly important that you avoid such places.
 Puppies sold there are commonly unhealthy with behavioral problems.

-Pet shops should also be avoided as they commonly buy their stock from the puppy farms we just described.
+Be sure to avoid pet shops.
+They commonly buy their stock from the puppy farms we just described.

 Instead, search for a breeder with recognition from reputable breeding societies.
 Ideally, they should have positive feedback from previous customers.